ObolNetwork/obol-docs/versioned_docs/version-v0.11.0/int/Overview.md

 ![Multi Operator DV Cluster](/img/MultiOperator7.png)

-The first version of distibuted validators will have dispute resolution out of band.
+The first version of distributed validators will have dispute resolution out of band.
 Meaning you need to know and communicate with your counterparty operators if there is an issue with your shared cluster.

 A DV without in-band dispute resolution/incentivisation is still extremely valuable.
 Individuals and staking as a service providers can deploy DVs on their own to make their validators fault tolerant.
 Groups can run DVs together, but need to bring their own dispute resolution to the table, whether that be a smart contract of their own, a traditional legal service agreement, or simply high trust between the group.